 (Generated by Grok 2)

-Elon Musk recently made headlines with his announcement of launching an AI-powered game studio through his company, xAI.
+Elon Musk recently made headlines with his announcement that he will launch an AI-powered game studio through xAI.

-By leveraging AI technology, Musk envisions a new era of game development that promises to "make games great again."
+By harnessing AI technology, Musk sets out a vision for a new phase of game development intended to "make games great again".

 The rapid adoption of AI technologies is reshaping the landscape of game development.